jpgaviria2/coracle-anmore/README.md

 # What is this?

-Coracle is a web client for the Nostr protocol focused on pushing the boundaries of what's unique about nostr, including relay selection and management, web-of-trust based moderation and content recommendations, and privacy protection.
-Check it out at [coracle.social](https://coracle.social).
+Anmore is an admin-controlled Nostr platform with enhanced moderation capabilities, simplified authentication using NIP-05, and automatic hashtag generation.
+Built on the Coracle codebase, Anmore provides a curated social experience with admin-managed content filtering.

-If you like Coracle and want to support its development, you can donate sats via [Geyser](https://geyser.fund/project/coracle).
+Check it out at [anmore.me](https://anmore.me).

 # Features